Phoenix is a place with eternal sunshine and it may seem #meh ~

-The city is the capital of the state of Arizona.
-It is the most populous state capital in the United States and it is situated in Salt River Valley – a.k.a.
-The Valley of the Sun; the hot desert climate brings the city a long, hot summer and short, cool winter.
-Rainfalls are occasional, which I did experience it in December.
+The city is the capital of the state of Arizona, and the most populous state capital in the United States – it is situated in Salt River Valley, surrounded by mountains.
+That’s why it is also nicknamed “The Valley of the Sun“.
+Thanks to the hot desert climate, it brings the city a long, hot summer and short, cool winter.
+85% of the year is sunny, and rainfalls are occasional, especially in December.
+However, I did experience rainfall when I visited in December.

 The city celebrates a rich Native American culture.
-During the day, I visited the museum there were Native Americans performing a traditional dance.
+I visited the museum there were Native Americans performing a traditional dance.
 To my surprise, the museum actually has more to see than I expected – the exhibit showcased the conflict of the Native American and the ‘immigrants’ back in the days, and I guess in the ‘dark times’ it is unavoidable to have a little crash in the course of integration….

 There was also a temporary exhibition of Georgia O’Keeffe (match my socks!) – the big name of American modern art.
 To appreciate more about the artist’s previous works, just move to the Phoenix Art Museum that is about half a mile away.

 The Phoenix Art Museum has a collection of many American artists, including Georgia O’Keeffe, Howard Post, Jonas Lie, Ed Mell, to Gilbert Stuart.
 It also has an international presence with temporary art exhibitions including Claude Monet, Yayoi Kusama, and Helen Frankenthaler.